Wild conductor exponents of curves: 3-torsion of genus 2 curves

 Now the norm map yields a function as above which is still a cube, but now has divisor $3(X_1)-3(\infty)$.
 Hence we conclude that

 for some $b_j$, unless $P_1=\infty_2$.
 In this final case the norm map yields a constant function and so we conclude that

 for some $b$. \end{proof}

-The troublesome cases for which the original result fails are those curves admitting degree 3 covers of $\Proj^1$ with discriminant curve of genus at most $1$, examples of which are mentioned in \cite[example 2]{BFT}.
-We see this from the following easily-proved lemma.
+Note that the original result is correct if one starts with $\deg F$ being odd, with such a model existing whenever $C$ has a rational point.
+The troublesome cases for which it may fail are those curves admitting degree 3 covers $\pi:C\to\Proj^1$ with associated `discriminant curve' of genus at most $1$.
+By this we refer (up to quadratic twist) to the curve

+as in \eqref{eqn:disc} from the proof of Theorem \ref{thm:main2}.
+Examples of curves $C$ admitting such covers are mentioned in \cite[Example 2]{BFT}.
+That these are the troublesome cases can be seen from the following lemma.